-Atkinson is lead author of the manual Equal Access: How to Include Persons with Disabilities in Elections and Political Processes and led the development of ElectionAccess.org, a global resource on the political rights of persons with disabilities.
-Her writing has been published in academic and practitioner journals, including the Nordic Journal of Human Rights, Journal of African Elections and Elections in Europe.
-Atkinson is actively involved in numerous regional and international human rights groups including as an adviser to the General Election Network for Disability Access in the Association of Southeast Asian Nations and serves as a member of the Advisory Board for American University’s Institute on Disability and Public Policy and the Organization of Security and Cooperation in Europe’s Expert Group on the Rights of Persons with Disabilities.
+Atkinson is actively involved in numerous international human rights groups, including as an adviser to the General Election Network for Disability Access in the Association of Southeast Asian Nations and serves as a member of the Advisory Board for American University’s Institute on Disability and Public Policy and the Organization of Security and Co-operation in Europe’s Expert Group on the Rights of Persons with Disabilities.
+She frequently conducts speaking engagements, including remarks on C-SPAN, at the United Nations in New York City and Vienna, and on Capitol Hill.
+She was a professional fellow with the U.S. Department of State in Armenia, served as faculty at the National University Ireland, Galway, International Disability Law Summer School, and has guest lectured at numerous universities.

 Prior to joining IFES, she worked for Survivor Corps, an organization that advocated for the rights of conflict survivors.
 Atkinson holds a bachelor’s degree in English from Mary Washington College, from which she received the Outstanding Young Alumnus Award, and holds a master’s degree in international relations from the University of Reading, England.